Shared Memory Pipelined Parareal

 For the OpenMP variant compiled with GCC, the memory footprint shown in Figure~\ref{fig:memory_gcc} exactly matches the expected values.
 The Cray compiler, shown in Figure~\ref{fig:memory_cray}, leads to a smaller than expected memory footprint, but memory requirements still increase linearly with the number of time slices.
 For both compilers, the MPI version causes a noticeable overhead in terms of memory footprint, most likely because of internal allocation of additional buffers for sending and receiving~\cite{Rabenseifner2009}.
 For both OpenMP and MPI, the total memory footprint is \emph{larger} for the Cray than for the GCC compiler, but the effect is much more pronounced for the MPI implementation (\SI{329}{\mega\byte} versus \si{261}{\mega\byte}) than for the OpenMP variant (\si{200}{\mega\byte} versus \si{193}{\mega\byte}).

 It is important to note that both implementations allocate three auxiliary buffers per core.
-The overhead in terms of memory in MPI does thus not simply stem from allocating an additional buffer for communication, but comes from within the MPI library.
+The overhead in terms of memory in MPI does thus not simply stem from allocating an additional buffer for communication but comes from within the MPI library.
 The OpenMP implementation avoids this overhead.
-Given that memory will be a much more precious resource on future supercomputers and that the memory requirements of ''across-the-steps'' parallel-in-time methods have raised concerns~\cite{Keyes2011}, these savings might be important.
-Since the memory overhead grows as more and more cores are used in time, savings from OpenMP will be especially pronounced when Parareal is used with many time slices on nodes with a large numbers of cores.

 It should be pointed out that the MPI baseline relies on two-sided \texttt{MPI\_RECV} and \texttt{MPI\_SEND} directives for communications.
 Exploring whether an implementation based on one-sided remote memory access in MPI~\cite{mpi_rma} retains the advantages of OpenMP would be an interesting continuation of the presented work.